The Bloody Beetroots: 2012–2014: Hide

 In 2013, the Bloody Beetroots released the album Hide.

 The first single, "Rocksteady", was released in late December 2011 along with two remix EPs.
 The second single, "Chronicles of a Fallen Love" (featuring Greta Svabo Bech) was released in December 2012, also with the two-part remix EPs.
 In February 2013, Bob Rifo announced a third single "Spank" (produced with TAI and Bart B More), as well as an accompanying music video.
 Sir Bob Cornelius Rifo also collaborated with Paul McCartney on the single "Out of Sight" on Ultra Records.
 It was released in June 2013.

 For the entirety of 2012, Rifo and Tommy Tea toured the world as Bloody Beetroots DJ Set, including performances on festivals such as Tomorrowland, Ultra Music Festival and HARD Fest New York.

 At the beginning of 2013, Sir Bob Cornelius Rifo re-introduced the live crew under the new name the Bloody Beetroots Live, which debuted in Australia in January.
 The mask Rifo wears on stage has been re-designed as well – now featuring wearable LED lights on the Venom-shaped eyes, which are controlled remotely via MIDI.
 The rest of the band also wears new masks, though they do not light up like Rifo's.

 The live band consisted of Sir Bob Cornelius Rifo (piano/effects, guitars, vocals), Battle (synthesizers, bass guitar) and Edward Grinch (drums).
 However, in Australia, Grinch was replaced by member New Mad Harris on drums.

 Since the beginning of 2013, Tommy Tea has dedicated himself to other personal projects.

 In 2013, Rifo announced and released a new social media platform called "the Real Church of Noise", which is a "safe haven for like-minded individuals to share and collaborate".
 The platform incorporates sharing services such as YouTube and SoundCloud.

 2015–present: SBCR and The Great Electronic Swindle

 Shortly after the Chaos and Confusion tour, Rifo began to DJ across the world under the pseudonym SBCR (an acronym of his stage name).
-He released one EP titled SBCR & Friends, Vol. 1 on Dim Mak Records and began a tour around the world performing DJ sets.
+From 2015 to 2016, he released a series of SBCR & Friends EPs on Dim Mak Records.

 In 2017, Rifo released two new songs under the Bloody Beetroots name: a collaboration with Australian band Jet titled "My Name Is Thunder", and a solo song titled "Satan Bass City Rockers".
-Rifo later announced the songs would be included on his third album, The Great Electronic Swindle, to be released on 20 October 2017.
+Rifo later announced the songs would be included on his third album, The Great Electronic Swindle, which was released on 20 October 2017.

-The Bloody Beetroots is working on his 4th Album.
+In 2021, Rifo and Tom Morello released the collaborative EP The Catastrophists.